samau3/mynintendo-scraper/README.md

 - [x] Display current changes if any
 - [x] Utilize a useEffect to scrape as soon as web app is accessed
   - [x] Include a timestamp to show when scrape occurred at time of web app loading
+- [x] Improve frontend visuals so it isn't so plain

 </details>